ComparativeGenomicsToolkit/taffy/README.md

 for any operations that are specified after an insertion.
 The substitute operation can be used to change the coordinates for a sequence in a row, or it can be used to periodically repeat coordinates to prevent needing to scan back more than N rows to find the coordinates of a row.
-Using the 'g' gap operation can be used to increment the coordinate of a sequence by a specified amount and is useful to inserting long substrings.
+Using the 'g' gap operation can be used to increment the coordinate of a sequence by a specified amount and is useful for inserting long substrings.
 Using the 'G' instead of 'g' allows one to instead specify the gap substring.)

     row -> integer >= 0